plger/iPSCpoweR/README.md

 <div id="plotting-a-roc-curve" class="section level3">
 <h3>Plotting a ROC curve</h3>
-<p>The packages includes a function to plot a Receiver-Operator Characteristic (ROC) curve representing the results of a permutation DEA analysis (assuming that <code>addDE</code> was enabled).
+<p>The packages includes a function to plot a Receiver Operating Characteristic (ROC) curve representing the results of a permutation DEA analysis (assuming that <code>addDE</code> was enabled).
 The function must <i>not</i> be called on the results of the <code>readPermResults</code> function, which do not include individual p-values, but directly on the results of the permuation analysis, e.g.:</p>
 <pre class="r"><code>getPermROC(&quot;3indiv.vs.3indiv.2.RData&quot;)</code></pre>
 <p><img src="vignettes/ROC.png"/></p>
 <p>By default, the function will plot the median sensitivity and specificity at sliding p-values (the line and points), as well as the 0.05 and 0.95 quantiles across the different permutations (the shaded area).
 You can disable the shaded area with <code>qprobs=NA</code>.
 See <code>?getPermROC</code> for more options.</p>